Snowfork/snowbridge/ethereum/README.md

 ### Updating fixture data for unit tests

-We use logging artifacts from the relayer in E2E stack as a source of compliant fixture data.
+We use logging artifacts from the relayer in the E2E stack as a source of compliant fixture data.

 BEEFY commitment & proofs extracted from `../test/beefy-relay.log`.
 * test/fixtures/beefy-relay-basic.json